zhangyuang/node-ffi-rs/README.md

 So, `ffi-rs` needs to distinguish between the two types.

-By default, `ffi-rs` uses pointer arrays to calculate struct.
-If you confirm there should be a static array, you can define it in this way:
+By default, `ffi-rs` uses dynamic arrays to calculate struct.
+If you confirm there is a static array, you can define it in this way:

 ```c
 typedef struct Person {